 If this is your second or third Co-op assignment, your paper should represent an extension of the first work term report.
 Identify a particular organization function or activity to describe and analyze.
 Demonstrate an in-depth study on a topic aligned with your academic studies and/or work assignments.
 Consult with your supervisor regarding suggestions for a topic and for assistance in acquiring necessary information.

 Finally, DO NOT wait until the last second and then have to pay $20 to overnight your report to me.
 See here for an example of a waste of money.
 I would much rather have you email me and request an extension and get it a few days late than to see you blow $20 on something I won't have time to grade for a week anyway.
-Send it by regular U.S. snail mail only, and IN NO CASE send me your original copy.
+Send it by regular U.S. snail mail only, or by email (much preferred) and IN NO CASE send me your original copy.
 Send me a copy only.
 That way if it gets lost in the mail you won't have to start from scratch.
 We have had several instances of the "only original wonderful complete fantastic co-op report" being lost in the mail.

-Far better and much preferred would be to email everything including your evaluations and your report to me.
-That is the way the world is going and you might as well get used to it.
+Far better and much preferred would be to email everything to me at Lowery@tamu.edu including your evaluations and your report.
+That is the way the world is going has gone and you might as well get used to it.
 If at all possible, write your report using Word or Word Perfect.
 Get your boss to show you where the scanner is, then scan in your figures, or draw your figures with AutoCAD.
 Then import them into your document.
 If your company isn't able to transfer documents electronically, then they are getting so far behind they may not be there for your next co-op semester.
 Help them out.
 Talk them into letting you buy them a $50 scanner and attach it to their computer.
 Show them how to use this technology.
 Get them to buy a copy of Adobe Acrobat to make pdf files from scanned pages.
 They will love you for it.
 (This must have been written 20 years ago.
 No company still in business is without this ability.)

 If you have any questions please contact me at Lowery@tamu.edu.